lrusso96/Cryptography/README.md

 and course notes by some other students.

-## Contributing
+[See the page of discussions](https://github.com/lrusso96/Cryptography/discussions) to discover suggested study material, discuss about issues or errors and ask questions.

-Feel free to open PR, report issues and problems.
+Feel free to open PR as well!